COVID-19 Update: Transport In Auckland Under Alert Level 2

-The Government has announced that Auckland will be moving to Alert Level 2 at 11:59pm on Sunday 30 August.
+The Government has announced that Auckland will be moving to Alert Level 2 at 11:59pm tonight, 17 February, until Monday when it will review its next steps.

 The Government is advising that the general rule for Alert Level 2 is to play it safe.
 This means that if you are feeling sick you should stay home.
 Do not go to work or school feeling unwell.
 Do not socialise, and if you are showing symptoms of COVID-19 you should avoid using public transport when travelling to a medical appointment.